-With carrots, ginger, a little bit sesame oil, and a dash of fish sauce – you can transform shredded bits of turkey into a light hash with a kick of umami.
-If you’d like a little more starch with your turkey hash, serve alongside some Sweet Potato Noodles dressed with tahini, vinegar, and red pepper flakes.
+With carrots, ginger, a little bit of sesame oil, and a dash of fish sauce – you can transform shredded bits of turkey into a light hash with a kick of umami.
+If you’d like a little more starch with your turkey hash, serve alongside some Sesame Sweet Potato Noodles dressed with tahini, vinegar, and red pepper flakes.

 - 2 tbsp. coconut oil

 - 4 green onions

 - 2 carrots